isomerpages/mas-moneysense/_having-children/Planning Your Finances When Having and Raising Children.md

 packages offered by some gynaecologists that cover regular consultancy charges and basic medication.
 Read the details of the maternity packages carefully to find out what is not included.</p>
-<h4>Delivery charges</h4>
+<h4>Delivery Charges</h4>
 <p>The cost of delivery packages also varies depending on the type of delivery,
-choice of hospital, and the length of stay.
+choice of hospital and the length of stay.
 Broadly, delivery by C-section costs more; and private hospital stays are more expensive.</p>
 <p><strong>See also:</strong>
 </p>